Work at RCGP

 Find out about our current vacancies, employee benefits and what it's like to work for us.

-I lead the staff at the Royal College of General Practitioners - the largest Medical Royal College in the UK – a network of over 53,000 family doctors working to improve care for patients.
+The Royal College of General Practitioners is the largest Medical Royal College in the UK and has a network of over 54,000 family doctors working to improve care for patients.

 The College has a talented workforce of over 250 brilliant people who work to support our GP members in maintaining the highest standards of patient care.